Chignahuapan: Experience the Beauty and Traditions of Puebla

 In the center of the kiosk, there is a fountain symbolizing purity.
 Access is restricted to preserve its structure, but every visitor to Chignahuapan goes to admire and photograph it.

 A few steps from the Plaza de Armas of Chignahuapan is the town’s basilica (church), dedicated to the Immaculate Conception.

-The temple’s main attraction is the venerated image itself, of colossal size, being the largest sacred sculpture under a roof in Latin America.
+The temple’s main attraction is the venerated image of colossal size, being the largest sacred sculpture under a roof in Latin America.

 It was carved in cedar wood by the poblano artist José Luis Silva, a work that took him six years between 1966 and 1972.

 It measures 14 meters, and only the neck and head are the size of an average person.

 Chignahuapan’s Main Square

 Chignahuapan’s Plaza de Armas, or Plaza de la Constitución, has a cozy provincial style and is the local favorite meeting point, especially for young people and older men who like to get together to chat.

 The square is surrounded by beautiful houses with walls painted in different colors, contrasting with the red roof tiles.

 Other attractions of the Plaza de Armas are the Church of Santiago Apostle and the statue of Gaspar Henaine Perez (1926 – 2011), better known as “Capulina,” a famous Mexican comedian native of Chignahuapan.